Nolan Ryan: Texas Rangers (1989–1993)

-Ryan finished his career having played in a major league record 27 seasons.
+Ryan finished his career having played in the major leagues a record of 27 seasons.
 He was the final active player from the 1960s to retire from Major League Baseball, outlasting Carlton Fisk (the final active position player) by three months.

 In five seasons with the Rangers, Ryan had a 51–39 record, a 3.43 ERA, 1.12 WHIP, with 353 walks and 939 strikeouts in 840 innings over 129 starts.

 Career statistics

 Seven no-hitters

 Ryan threw a record seven no-hitters during his major league career, three more than any other pitcher.
 The no-hitters spanned three decades of pitching.
 In those seven games, Ryan accumulated a total of 94 strikeouts and 26 walks; a ratio of 3.6 strikeouts per walk (his career K:BB was 2.0).
 Ryan struck out 17 in his no-hitter on July 15, 1973, versus Detroit and walked eight in his subsequent no-hitter against Minnesota, both respective highs for his no-hitters.